dugancathal/video_conference/tutorial/part1.md

 The code up to this point is tagged on the repo as `step2` for those following along.

-In the next part of the series, we'll work on signalling: the process by which the browsers will exchange initial information before they actually form a peer-to-peer connection.
+In the next part of the series, we'll work on signaling: the process by which the browsers will exchange initial information before they actually form a peer-to-peer connection.